-A native of historical Essex County, Massachusetts, Robert Stahley was the 3rd prize winner in the 2018 Gerda Lissner Vocal Competition, 1st prize in the 2017 Piccolo Vocal Competition, and a finalist in the 2018 Mildred Miller Competition.
-He completed his Artist Diploma and Masters degrees at the College Conservatory of Music and currently resides in Southern California.
+Mr. Stahley won first prize in the 2019 Wagner Society of New York Competition, was a third prize winner in the 2018 Gerda Lissner Vocal Competition, placed first in the 2017 Piccolo Vocal Competition, and was a finalist in the 2018 Mildred Miller Competition.
+He completed his Artist Diploma and Masters at the College Conservatory of Music.
+He has bowed with opera companies such as Santa Fe Opera, Opera Theater of St. Louis, Wolf Trap Opera, Cincinnati Chamber Opera, Arbor Opera Theater, Palm Beach Opera, and Cincinnati Opera.

 “Robert Stahley performed with fervor and a robust voice…a heroic display of vocal acrobatics that earned an extended ovation from the audience.”